159th Fighter Wing

-The 159th Fighter Wing (159 FW) is a unit of the Louisiana Air National Guard, stationed at Naval Air Station Joint Reserve Base New Orleans, Louisiana.
+The 159th Fighter Wing is a unit of the Louisiana Air National Guard, stationed at Naval Air Station Joint Reserve Base New Orleans, Louisiana.
 If activated to federal service, it is gained by the United States Air Force Air Combat Command.

-Overview
+Mission

+The 159th Fighter Wing, nicknamed "The Bayou Militia," (Note: The title "Coonass Militia" was changed to "Cajun Militia" in 1992, and subsequently changed to "Bayou Militia" in the late 1990s.
+"Cajun Militia" was dropped after a right wing "militia" began using the name.)

-The 159th Fighter Wing, nicknamed "The Bayou Militia," is an Air National Guard F-15C Eagle fighter unit located at NAS JRB New Orleans, Louisiana.
+is an Air National Guard F-15C Eagle fighter unit located at Naval Air Station Joint Reserve Base New Orleans, Louisiana.
 The 159th Fighter Wing is tasked with providing air superiority over Louisiana and the Gulf Coast while supporting USNORTHCOM and NORAD.

-The title "Coonass Militia" was changed to "Cajun Militia" in 1992, and subsequently changed to "Bayou Militia" in the late 1990s.

-The LA ANG use Warning Area airspace over the Gulf of Mexico for most of their training.
+The wing uses warning area airspace over the Gulf of Mexico for most of their training.
 Supersonic flight, necessary for realistic training, is conducted away from the shoreline in a manner that does not disturb the public.
 Some forms of chaff, however, do interfere electronically with the Houston FAA ARTCC.